 ← Back to main site · About / collaboration info

-Current research trends in physics-informed AI for wind forecasting and climate resilience
+Research trends in physics-informed AI for resilient energy and climate intelligence

 In wind forecasting, recent models fuse domain knowledge — turbine wake behavior, atmospheric boundary-layer structure, diurnal heating cycles — with adaptive temporal feature selection.
 Adaptive temporal feature selection means the forecaster learns which lags, sensors, and mesoscale cues matter under the current regime instead of using a fixed window.
 This improves short-horizon (0–3 hour) wind speed prediction in the regimes that actually destabilize the grid.